MAZEwaz/MadsSDKiOS-ObjectiveC/README.md

 ## License

-MADSSDKiOS-ObjectiveC is available under the MADS license.
+MADSSDKiOS-ObjectiveC is available under the MIT license.
 See the LICENSE file for more info.